allanfreitas/codeigniter-nginx/README.markdown

 * **Security**: Share only the index.php front controller on the web, not the entire source code and configs.
 * **Easy Updates**: Updating the CodeIgniter core code is just a matter of replacing the "system" folder.
+    * _It's unlikely that CodeIgniter's index.php file will change, but keep an eye on it_

 **Assumptions**
 _Adjust accordingly_